VasayXTX/haproxy-lb-hdr-example/readme.md

-# Example of using HAProxy for balancing by HTTP header.
+# Example of using HAProxy for balancing HTTP requests by header.

 ### How to use